ZacharyEspiritu/zacharyespiritu.github.io/_notes/2020-12-14-brown-courses.md

 - **Breadth Requirement:** You must complete 10 courses outside of your concentration.
 Of these 10 courses, you must take 2 courses within each of the "areas of study" outside of your concentration.
 The areas of study are defined as _Humanities_, _Physical Science_, _Life Science_, and _Social Science_, and the departments contained within those areas of study are detailed in the Concurrent Degree application.
 These 10 courses must be completed by the end of your 6th semester (when you apply).
 - **Depth Requirement:** Of the 10 breadth courses, you must complete 2 courses (outside of your concentration) that are at the 1000-level or greater in a single department.

 It's worth noting that the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_.
-What this ultimately meant for me was that I counted a CSCI course towards my breath requirement in order to fulfill it by my 6th semester.

-It's also worth noting that the Committee may add additional requirements to Concurrent Degree candidacy based on your application.

 # Statement of Purpose